gespinoza/datarodsexplorer/docs/DREUserGuide.md

  ![Message 2](figs/msg02.png)

-When GLDAS is selected as the model, the Display Map button is disabled (grayed out). ==Note== that GLDAS will be phased out after Dec 31, 2016.
+When GLDAS is selected as the model, the Display Map button is disabled (grayed out). **Note** that GLDAS will be phased out after Dec 31, 2016.

 **Message 3.** The models made available for data rods almost all have different temporal bounds, so when you choose **Compare two variables** for plotting time series from different models, it&#39;s possible to pick a date range for one that will not work for the other.
 DRE checks this and adjusts the allowed date range for comparison to the mutually available bounds, and displays an info message to let you know.